Yuzii-afk/vision-navigation-robot/docs/journal.md

 ### Reflections
 Today I learned how to implement a basic colour selection algorithm using OpenCV.
 I also learned how to apply a mask to an image.
 ### Next steps
-- Implement colour tracking in a video stream.
+- Imporve the colour selection algorithm.
+- Implement how to draw on the image.